MuleSoft 4 migration: what are you waiting 4?

 Are you still working with MuleSoft 3.x or older?
 With the addition of Mule 4, running on older, unsupported versions can slow your pace of innovation.
-Mule 3.7 and older is no longer supported as of January 25, 2020, with 3.8 support ending in January 2021.
+Mule 3.7 and older is no longer supported as of January 25, 2020, and 3.8 support ended in January 2021.
 Don’t get left behind — take advantage of Mule 4’s exciting updates, additions, improvements, and bug fixes for better usability!

 Mule 4 has simplified language, streamlined management, and redefined APIs, enabling you to build and deploy applications faster and more effectively.
 It also promises to reduce management complexity and accelerate your application development with up to 50% fewer steps and concepts to learn.

 With significant updates to make the system easier to use, Mule 4 has improved simplicity and capabilities, allowing users to learn and implement quickly.
 For example, Mule 4 includes a simplified Mule Event and Message model.
 In Mule 4, Flows are triggered by an Event.
 An Event has a Message and variables associated with it.
 This simplified message model makes it easier to work with data in a consistent way across connectors without information being overwritten.

 Migrating will make your integrations easier and smoother, ultimately providing better value to both your business and your consumers.

 In addition to improving usability, Mule 4 also comes with a lot of additions to enhance your integrations, ranging from DataWeave 2.0, an improved Anypoint Visualizer, connector updates, improved error handling, and more.